On this page

 By preschool and school age, children are less likely to experience separation anxiety or it’s intensity will reduce.

 However, a small number of children experience a level of anxiety that interferes with their daily functioning and learning.
 When children become anxious more easily, more often and more intensely than other children, they may be diagnosed with an anxiety disorder, including separation anxiety disorder.
-About 4% of preschoolers and school-age children develop this condition.

 If you’re concerned about a child’s level of anxiety, note whether: